followmyutopia/devextreme-documentation/api-reference/10 UI Widgets/GridBase/1 Configuration/focusedRowKey.md

 <!--/shortDescription-->

 <!--fullDescription-->
-The focused row has a key and index on a page.
+The focused row has a key and [index]({basewidgetpath}/Configuration/#focusedRowIndex) on a page.
 When the [pager]({basewidgetpath}/Configuration/pager/) is used for navigation, the focused row's index persists from page to page but corresponds to a different row with a different key on each page.

-In the **DataGrid**, you can also focus group rows.
+In the **DataGrid**, group rows can also be focused.
 See the [Group Index and Key](/Documentation/Guide/Widgets/DataGrid/Grouping/#API/Group_Index_and_Key) topic for more information on how group keys are formed.

 #include common-demobutton with {
     url: "/Demos/WidgetsGallery/Demo/DataGrid/FocusedRow/jQuery/Light/"